TWUOnline/multi-access/pages/02.learning-design/course-planning/gallery.md

 ##### STEP 6: Resources
 A final section of the blueprint is dedicated to a resource list.
-As a blueprint...
+As a blueprint is simply a planning document - one that can and will change as you develop the course - feel free to add resources you are thinking of using.
+As Instructional Designers (not the Subject Matter Experts) we often direct instructors to Open Educational Resources (OERs), or case study repositories.
+If you're interested in exploring OERs and other course resources, please see the Resources section.